-Super Bowl 51 Odds: Patriots Vs. Falcons Early Odds Favor New England To Win Second Title in Three Years
+Super Bowl 51 Odds: Patriots Vs. Falcons Early Odds Favor New England To Win Second Title In Three Years

 The Patriots advanced to the NFL championship by defeating the Pittsburgh Steelers in the AFC championship game 36-17.

 New England quarterback Tom Brady was, well, very Tom Brady like as he once again shined brightest in the biggest game of the season.
-Brady threw for 384 yards and three touchdowns in the Patriots romp over the Steelers, leading the Pats back to the Super Bowl for the second time in the past three seasons.
+Brady threw for 384 yards and three touchdowns in the Patriots’ romp over the Steelers, leading the Pats back to the Super Bowl for the second time in the past three seasons.

 Brady’s favorite target on the night was wide-out Chris Hogan.
-Hogan, who only had 680 receiving yards on the entire 2016 season heading into tonight’s AFC Championship game hauled in nine passes for 180 yards and two scores in the Pats win.
+Hogan, who only had 680 receiving yards on the entire 2016 season heading into tonight’s AFC Championship game hauled in nine passes for 180 yards and two scores in the Pats’ win.

 Pittsburgh quarterback Ben Roethlisberger played well in this game even though the final score wouldn’t indicate it.
 Roethlisberger threw for 314 yards and one touchdown and did his best to keep the Steelers in the game, however, after Pittsburgh lost running back Le’Veon Bell with a groin injury in the first half, it seemed to take the wind out of the Steelers sail.